Frequently Asked Questions

 Math

-The McClure program offers math courses ranging from 6th grade math through Algebra I. There are no “honors” or “Spectrum” math classes; students are placed in the next most appropriate math class (i.e. students who completed Math 6 will be promoted into Math 7).
+The McClure program offers math courses ranging from 6th grade math through Algebra I. Students are placed in the next most appropriate math class (i.e. students who completed Math 6 will be promoted into Math 7).
 McClure offers a 7th/8th compacted standards math class to students in 7th grade.
 This puts students on track to take Algebra 1 in 8th grade at McClure.
 Algebra 1 is a high school credit class.

 Students may be in math courses with students in other grade levels.
 If a student has been accelerated in elementary school to the point that they will require Geometry in middle school, the school and the family will work together with the District to determine a how to offer the student a placement.